-Suriname is advancing its renewable energy goals with the development of a 30 MWp solar park in Degrad des Cannes, Paramaribo.
-The project aims to reduce reliance on fossil fuels, improve energy access, and support sustainable growth in the region.
+Suriname is advancing its renewable energy goals by developing a 30 MWp solar park in Degrad des Cannes, Paramaribo.
+The project aims to reduce the country’s reliance on fossil fuels, improve energy access, and support sustainable growth.

 Suriname solar park project overview and development

 The government has issued a tender for the project, inviting bids from developers to design, finance, build, own, and operate the solar park.
-This initiative highlights Suriname’s commitment to diversifying its energy mix and reducing greenhouse gas emissions while providing long-term benefits to the local population.
+This initiative underscores Suriname’s commitment to diversifying its energy mix and reducing greenhouse gas emissions while providing long-term benefits to its population.

-The second phase will be developed based on the performance and success of the initial phase.
+The second phase will move forward based on the performance and success of the initial phase.
 The selected developer will be responsible for connecting the solar park to the local grid and ensuring its efficient operation.
 For more details on this project, you can check out the Suriname Solar News Archives.

 Expanding renewable energy with the Suriname solar park

-The solar park is expected to significantly increase Suriname’s renewable energy capacity, contributing to the country’s goal of achieving a more sustainable and resilient energy system.
-The project will also serve as a model for future renewable energy projects in the region, showcasing the potential of solar power to meet growing energy demands while reducing environmental impacts.
+The solar park will significantly increase Suriname’s renewable energy capacity, contributing to the nation’s goal of achieving a more sustainable and resilient energy system.
+The project will also serve as a model for future renewable energy initiatives in the region, showcasing the potential of solar power to meet growing energy demands while reducing environmental impacts.

-In addition to the environmental benefits, the solar park is expected to create jobs and stimulate economic development in the local community.
-The project will provide opportunities for local businesses to participate in the construction and operation of the solar park, further supporting economic growth in the region.
+Beyond the environmental benefits, the solar park is expected to create jobs and stimulate economic development in the local community.
+The project will provide opportunities for local businesses to participate in the construction and operation of the solar park, further supporting economic growth.

 A sustainable future powered by the Suriname solar park